awilliam/HomieSwitch/README.md

 Configure the Arduino IDE as a Generic ESP8266 Module (enable esp modules support via the board manager), default settings are used with an SPIFFS config of 1M/128K (I used 115200 baud).
-As this program uses SPIFFS data, you'll need to both upload the data files ([Tools-ESP8266 Sketch Data Upload][4]) and upload the program to the device.
-Be sure to select either the 1-port or 4-port #define in the code before compiling.
-In order to enter programming mode, hold the button on the device (GPIO0) while applying power and release.
+The ESP-12F potentially has more flash, but we're not taking advantage of it, so the same settings are used even for that model.
+As this program uses SPIFFS data, you'll need to both upload the data files ([Tools-ESP8266 Sketch Data Upload][5]) and upload the program to the device.
+Be sure to select either the 1-port, 4-port, or strip #define in the code before compiling.
+In order to enter programming mode, GPIO0 needs to be held low when the device first receives power from the USB programming device.
+For the 70011 and 30130WB Smart Plugs, this is simply a matter of holding the button on the device while inserting/attaching the programmer or leads.
+For the other devices, I use a pair of tweezers to bridge GPIO0 to ground while applying power.
+GPIO0 is middle pin between the GND pin and RXD0 pin, third pin from each.
 This will need to be done once for each the data and the program.

-Note that the 4-port module uses GPIO16 for the button, making it a bit more difficult to enter programming mode.
-I used tweezers to bridge GPIO0 to ground while inserting the UART wiring harness into the USB FTDI adapter.
-GPIO0 on the TYWE3S is the middle pin between the RX and ground connection, the third pin from either.

-Note that while the SPIFFS data files fit within a 64K SPIFFS config, at the time of this writing, 128K is necessary for it to [work][5].
+Note that while the SPIFFS data files fit within a 64K SPIFFS config, at the time of this writing, 128K is necessary for it to [work][6].

 A nice feature of homie-esp8266 is that it supports "over the air" update using MQTT.
 An example command line for this, using the